 FitzPatrick, D. L. & Dominguez, V. S. (2017).
 Fostering Persistence: 3D Printing and the Unforeseen Impact on Equity, The Mathematics Teacher, 111(3), pp. 182-188.

-Students in Apprentice Teaching are given the opportunity to apply for a PBI/Maker Innovative Teaching Award for Apprentice Teachers.
+Students in Apprentice Teaching are given the opportunity to apply for a Innovative Teaching Award for Apprentice Teachers.
 UTeach has developed this award as a way to incentivize the use of progressive teaching methods and acknowledge the outstanding work of our newest teachers.
-All apprentice teachers using PBI/Maker lessons in the classroom are encouraged to apply.
+All apprentice teachers using maker lessons and other innovative strategies in the classroom are encouraged to apply.
 Awardees are given a financial stipend are honored at the UTeach Apprentice Teaching Recognition dinner.